 FOSTER UPDATE 2/16: "Gracie and I walked to the mailbox yesterday and today (on leash)!"

 We won't sugar-coat it -- the process for Gracie's rehabilitation is going to be a long one.
 She has to learn to live in a big, strange world that she has never known before.
-She needs to learn to trust humans, who have never given her any reason to do so in the past.
+She needs to learn to trust humans, who have never given her any reason to do so.
 She needs to learn to be a dog...
 By their nature, dogs love humans but Gracie doesn't know that ... yet.
 So much for this little girl to know, learn and understand.